|Oracle® Fusion Middleware Developer's Guide for Oracle SOA Suite

 You create and define contents of the human task in the Human Task Editor, including defining a participant type, routing policy, escalation and expiration policy, notification, and so on.

 You associate the human task definition with a BPEL process.
 The BPEL process integrates a series of activities (including the human task activity) and services into an end-to-end process flow.

 You create a task form.
-This form is used for displaying the task details on which you act at runtime in Oracle BPM Worklist.
+This form displays the task details on which you act at runtime in Oracle BPM Worklist.

 This section provides an introduction to use cases for human workflow.
-After that, a tutorial is provided that guides you through the design of a human task from start to finish.
+After that, a tutorial guides you through the design of a human task from start to finish.

 The following sections describe multiple use cases for workflow services.

 A vacation request process may start with getting the vacation details from a user and then routing the request to their manager for approval.
 User details and the organizational hierarchy can be looked up from a user directory or identity store.
 This scenario is shown in Figure 26-3.